3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 {{< img src="7.png">}}

 We talked about how we will infect the kernel, but the main question is what will we infect the kernel with?
-Just recently, I saw **ekknod** project that makes it possible to execute ANY kernel functions from usermode.
+Just recently, I saw a project made by **ekknod** which is called **SubGetVariable** that makes it possible to execute ANY kernel functions from usermode.
 I have linked the project at the end of this post, check it out!
 The author used some shellcode with which they're overwriting the
 **GetVariable** function.
 I remember that I promised myself to not use any assembly in the bootkit, I'll also need to figure out a way in which we need to do that without any assembly.
 The basic kernel mode execution payload is looks like this: